bnb-chain/bnb-chain.github.io/docs/bnb-chain-wallet.md

 hide_table_of_contents: false
 ---

-# Using Binance Extension Wallet
+# Using BNB Chain Wallet

 ## What is it?
 Binance Extension Wallet is a Crypto Wallet for BNB Beacon Chain and BNB Smart Chain.
 You can send and receive funds on both BNB Beacon Chain and BNB Smart Chain as well as perform cross-chain transfers between both of BNB Chain’s blockchains.